The Liver Tumor Segmentation Benchmark (LiTS): Results

-All but one submission provided a fully automatic segmentation approach and all but two methods relied on supervised learning.
-Two approaches focused solely on the tumor segmentation task while all other generated both a liver and tumor segmentation result.
-A U-Net derived architecture was overwhelmingly used in the challenge with only two automated methods using a modified VGG-net (Qi et al.) and a k-CNN (Lipkova et al.) respectively.
-In the majority of the submissions multiple U-nets were cascaded with each net focusing solely on liver segmentation, tumor segmentation or a performance enhancing supplementary task.
+The submitted methods in ISBI-2017, MICCAI-2017 and MICCAI-2018 are summarized in Table \ref{tab:method_1} and Table \ref{tab:method_2}, and the reference paper of Medical Segmentation Decathlon \citep{antonelli2022medical}.
+In the following, we grouped the algorithms with several properties. \paragraph{Algorithms and architectures} Seventy-three submissions were fully automated approaches, while only one was semi-supervised (\crule[b000b0]{0.20cm}{0.20cm} J. Ma \emph{et al.}).
+U-Net derived architectures were overwhelmingly used in the challenge with only two automated methods using a modified VGG-net (\crule[00f0ff]{0.20cm}{0.20cm} J. Qi \emph{et al.}) and a k-CNN (\crule[ff00ff]{0.20cm}{0.20cm} J. Lipkova \emph{et al.}) respectively.
+Most submissions adopted the coarse-to-fine approach in which multiple U-nets were cascaded to perform liver and liver segmentation at different stages.
 Additional residual connections and adjusted input resolution were the most common changes to the basic U-Net architecture.
 Three submissions combined individual models as an ensemble technique.
-3D methods were not directly employed on the original image data by any of the methods.
-However, some techniques allowed three-dimensional convolutions in a secondary role specializing on solely the tumor segmentation task with smaller input resolution images.
-Instead of full 3D, other methods tried to capture the advantages of three-dimensionality by using a 2.5 D model architecture, i.e. providing a stack of images as a multi-channel input to the network and receiving the segmentation mask of the center slice of this stack as a network output.\\ The most common optimizers varied between ADAM and Stochastic gradient descent with momentum with one approach relying on RMSProp.
-Multiple different loss functions were used for training including standard and class-weighted cross entropy, Dice loss, Jaccard loss, Tversky loss, L2 loss as well as ensemble loss techniques combining multiple individual loss functions into one.\\ Almost all methods employed some form of data pre-processing with HU-value clipping, normalization and standardization being the most frequent techniques.
-Data augmentation was also widely used and was for the most part focused on standard geometric transformations such as flipping, shifting, scaling or rotation.
-Some more advanced techniques such as histogram equalization and random contrast normalization were implemented by individual submissions.\\ Some type of post-processing was also used by the vast majority of methods.
-The common post-processing steps were to form connected lesion components and to overlay the liver mask on the lesion segmentation to discard any lesions located outside the liver region.
-More advanced methods included a Random Forest classifier, morphological filtering, a special shallow neural network to eliminate false positive or custom algorithms for lesion hole filling.
+In 2017, 3D methods were not directly employed on the original image resolution by any of the submitted methods due to high computational complexity.
+However, some submissions used 3D convolutional neural networks solely for tumor segmentation tasks with small input patches.
+Instead of full 3D, other methods tried to capture the advantages of three-dimensionality by using a 2.5 D model architecture, i.e., providing a stack of images as a multi-channel input to the network and receiving the segmentation mask of the center slice of this stack as a network output.